Sand Creek massacre: Chivington attacks the camp

 There was one little child, probably three years old, just big enough to walk through the sand.
 The Indians had gone ahead, and this little child was behind, following after them.
 The little fellow was perfectly naked, travelling in the sand.
-I saw one man get off his horse at a distance of about seventy-five yards and draw up his rifle and fire.
+I saw one man get off his horse at a distance of about 75 yd and draw up his rifle and fire.
 He missed the child.
 Another man came up and said, 'let me try the son of a b-.
 I can hit him.'
 He got down off his horse, kneeled down, and fired at the little child, but he missed him.
 A third man came up, and made a similar remark, and fired, and the little fellow dropped.